lucasleeio/crypto-com-qa-challenges/README.md

 ### Running the test

-1. Change current working directory into `task1`

-        cd task1

-2. Run the test with behave
+Run the test with behave.

-        behave
+    behave ./task1/features

 - Note that the default setting is to run the test in headless mode.
-If demostration of interaction with a visible browser is needed, please change the config `is_headless = true` to `false` in `behave.ini`.
+If demonstration of interaction with a visible browser is needed, please change the config `is_headless = true` to `false` in `behave.ini`.

 ### Design details